aws-amplify/docs/docs/sdk/auth/fragments/ios/how-it-works.md

 #### guest

 `AWSMobileClient` will be in `guest` state if you are not signed in to the app and unauthenticated access is enabled.
-Only Cognito Identity Pool related credentials will be available in `guest` state ie, identity id and aws temporary credentials for the unauthenticated role.
+Only Cognito Identity Pool related credentials will be available in `guest` state ie, identity id and AWS temporary credentials for the unauthenticated role.

 #### signedIn